alephpiece/obsidian-slash-commander/README.md

 ## Features

-- customize slash command trigger (defaults to `/`)
+- Customizable slash command trigger (defaults to `/`)
+- Customizable slash command list, which is manually maintained
-- add/remove/edit slash commands
+- Triggering slash commands only at the beginning of a line

 ## How to install